kumatheworld/tracking-sanity/README.md

 # tracking-sanity
-This repository helps you study visual tracking (single & generic object tracking) by taking a close look at recent datasets and trackers.
+This repository helps you study visual tracking (single & generic object tracking) by taking a close look at recent datasets.

 ## Datasets
 Tracking datasets out there are sometimes ill-annotated, implicitly different in format, and not always mutually exclusive, where you could easily lead yourself astray.
 In addition to the rough statistics below, we provide more details about the individual datasets in [Datasets.md](Datasets.md).